-There are users who think more is better, but you should know that simple form is typically faster than complex one with maximum number of controls.
-A form with lots of control can take longer time to load and respond to request.
-Hence, suggest users to make several specific-tasks instead of making one complex one.
+There are users who think more is better, but you should know that simple form is typically faster than a complex one with a maximum number of controls.
+A form with lots of control can take a longer time to load and respond to requests.
+Hence, suggest users make several specific-tasks instead of making one complex one.

 Tip #11: Add Extra RAM On Your PC